Treasury Bills: FAQs

 How can I place a competitive bid for a bill?

-To place a competitive bid, you must use a bank, broker, or dealer.
+By using a bank, broker, or dealer.

 How do I transfer a Treasury bill from Legacy Treasury Direct to TreasuryDirect?